A two-terminal solid-state Headlight Modulator

 Reason two: I don't need to, Rik Steenwinkel has already done so.
 His circuit is also available on my web page.
 It looks good, but I haven't actually tried it.
 He seems pretty sharp, so I suspect it will work fine.

-Reason three: It's not really clear that a suitable MOSFET exists, let alone one that is cost effective (not that that would matter for a one-off).
+Reason three: It's not really clear that a suitable MOSFET exists (in the mid '90s, I don't know about the 2010s), let alone one that is cost effective (not that that would matter for a one-off).
 I haven't done circuit design professionally for about ten years (I've been doing programming mostly), so I'm not totally up to date on what's available, but I asked some of the engineers and designers around my place of employment about suitable MOSFETs.
 They felt that at the current levels a headlight requires, most current power MOSFETs would have a higher on voltage than a bipolar switching transistor, thereby defeating the whole purpose.
 One said, "Hell, go with the bipolar, it's a mature technology".
 Another said, "Someone's been reading NASA tech briefs, eh?".
 Another suggested using an IGBT (Insulated Gate Bipolar Transistor).
 This is really two transistors in one package, a MOSFET for low drive requirements, and a bipolar for output.
 So we're back to a bipolar transistor for the output.
 It's a mature technology. :-)

 Several people have built headlight modulators with MOSFETs and told me about it.
 At least one reported needing a lot more heat sink than the '3055 needs.
 This led him to doubt that my findings are accurate, since everyone knows that MOSFETs are more efficient.
 Jeesh...
 BTW, most of the MOSFET headlight modulator builders are quite clueful, as are *most* of the people who've written me about this circuit.
 But since I get perhaps two notes a week on this, I get some that aren't.
 Thanks for all of the interest.
 Despite the grumpy tone here, I'm really pleased that so many people are interested.